5. What if my embryo transfer isn't successful?

 While no patient wants to receive the news that their embryo transfer wasn't successful, our team of eight reproductive endocrinologists here at Illume Fertility work hard to create the optimal fertility treatment plan for each patient and maximize their chances of achieving a successful pregnancy.

 Every situation is different, but sometimes, as frustrating as it is, it just takes a few cycles to achieve success.
-Remember: you're in great hands!
+Remember: You're in great hands!

 If this happens to you, it's only natural to feel upset - and then wonder what's next.
 Our Care Team will come together to rally around you and figure out the next step.
-Here's why you should keep your hopes high after a failed IVF cycle.

-#6 Are there any side effects from an embryo transfer?
+6. Are there any side effects from an embryo transfer?

 Common side effects from progesterone and estrogen: